-Nonington CE Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
-Further information can be found in acceptable use policies and/or online safety policy.
+- Nonington CE Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
+Further information can be found in acceptable use policies and/or online safety policy. - Nonington CE Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.